songer1993/academic-paper-processing-pipeline/README.md

 ## Workflow Overview

-1. **Collect PDFs**:
-   - Save academic papers in Zotero
-   - Export PDFs with Zotero's file naming convention
-   - Place PDFs in `input/pdfs` directory

-2. **Convert to Markdown**:
+1. **Convert PDFs to Markdown**:
-   - Use `scripts/convert_pdfs.py` to batch convert PDFs to markdown
+   - Use `scripts/convert_pdfs.py` to convert PDFs to markdown
-   - Outputs go to `output/raw_md`
+   - Specify any input and output directories you prefer
    - Uses marker for high-quality conversion

-3. **Rename by Citation Key**:
+2. **Upload to Pinecone**:
    - Export .bib file from Zotero
+   - Use `scripts/upsert_to_pinecone.py` to:
-   - Copy markdown files to `output/renamed_md`
+     - Process markdown files
-   - Use `scripts/rename_by_citekey.py` to rename based on citation keys

-4. **Upload to Pinecone**:
-   - Use `scripts/upsert_vectors.py` to chunk and vectorize content
+     - Extract bibliographic metadata
+     - Generate embeddings
-   - Creates searchable vectors in Pinecone index
+     - Upload to Pinecone index
+   - Each document is stored with:
+     - Full text content
+     - Bibliographic metadata (title, authors, year, etc.)
-   - Enables semantic search via MCP servers in Cursor
+     - Vector embedding for semantic search

-5. **Configure Semantic Search in Cursor**:
+3. **Configure Semantic Search in Cursor**:
    - Create `.cursor/settings.json` in your project root:
      ```json
      {